politerock/Case-Studies-Red-Team/powershell/README.md

-# Powershell Stuff
+# PowerShell Stuff
-Powershell scripts used during either of the two exercises.
+PowerShell scripts used during either of the two exercises.